 So there you have it, folks!
 I’ve got a full 1% of my account on the line now, and I’m praying this resistance zone will continue to hold up.
 Hopefully, we’ll see a rally in oil prices that’ll help give the Loonie a boost.

 We saw some crazy moves yesterday, as risk aversion stemming from poor data all over the world took over.
 For a while, it looked like EUR/CAD was heading south and I wasn’t gonna get triggered.
 Fortunately for me though, Canadian retails sales came out and busted up the Loonie!

 Headline retail sales growth dropped to just 0.5% last January, after it was expected to show an increase of 1.8%.
 And in an even bigger stunner than Peyton Manning’s decision to join the Broncos, core retail sales dropped by 0.5%, which was the complete opposite of the anticipated 0.5% uptick!

-This sent EUR/CAD flying sky high like a jet!
+This sent EUR/CAD flying sky-high like a jet!
 Speaking of jets, I can’t wait to see Tebow in New York!
 Tebowmania and Linsanity in the same city?
-That’s just cray!
+That’s just crazy!